minio/docs/source/administration/object-management/object-versioning.rst

    Buckets with :ref:`object locking enabled <minio-object-locking>` require versioning and do not support excluding folders.

-- Use :mc-cmd:`mc version enable` with the :mc-cmd:`~mc version --excluded-prefixes` option to exclude objects with names ending in ``/`` from versioning:
+- Use :mc-cmd:`mc version enable` with the :mc-cmd:`~mc version --exclude-folders` option to exclude objects with names ending in ``/`` from versioning:

   .. code-block:: shell
      :class: copyable